-Although there are many types of lice, the head louse, or Pediculus humanus capitis, is a parasitic insect that can be found on the head and, more rarely, the eyebrows and eyelashes of people.
-Head lice (the plural form of louse) feed on human blood several times a day and live close to the scalp to maintain their body temperature.
+There are many types of lice, the head louse, or Pediculus humanus capitis, is a parasitic insect that can be found on the head and, more rarely, the eyebrows and eyelashes of people.

-A head-lice infestation occurs when a female adult louse makes it onto a new head and lays eggs.
+A head-lice infestation occurs when a female adult louse moves to a new head and lays eggs.
 When those eggs hatch, the lice will most likely stay on that head throughout the entire lice life cycle.
-Unless the head is treated (see pediculosis treatment) and all lice and eggs are killed, the lice infestation will continue for however long the lice can live.
+Unless the head is treated and all lice and eggs are killed, the lice infestation will continue for however long the lice can live.